aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginIntegrationTests/GraphQL/GraphQLWithIAMIntegrationTests/README.md

 4. `amplify push`

-5. Copy `amplifyconfiguration.json` over as `GraphQLWithIAMIntegrationTests-amplifyconfiguration.json`
+5. Copy `amplifyconfiguration.json` over as `GraphQLWithIAMIntegrationTests-amplifyconfiguration.json` to `~/.aws-amplify/amplify-ios/testconfiguration/`

 6. `amplify console auth` and choose `Identity Pool`.
 Click on **Edit Identity pool** and make note of IAM Role that is assigned for the Authenticated role.